omairaslam/Clipboard-Monitor/docs/readme.md

 | 🕒 **Recent Items** | Menu Bar → Recent Items | Quick access |

 </details>

+---

+## 🛠️ Troubleshooting Enhanced vs Polling Mode

+If the Clipboard Monitor runs in polling mode instead of enhanced mode (even though all dependencies are installed):

+1. Go to **System Settings** → **Privacy & Security** → **Full Disk Access**.
+2. Find the entry for your `python3` service (or the Python interpreter used by Clipboard Monitor).
+3. **Revoke Full Disk Access** for this Python service.
+4. **Re-add Full Disk Access** by clicking the `+` button and selecting the same Python interpreter again.
+5. Restart the Clipboard Monitor service.

+> This step resolves cases where macOS security prevents enhanced clipboard monitoring even when all dependencies are installed.

 ### 🚀 **Installing the Menu Bar App**